 Hey guys, how are you doing today?
-I am finally getting down to writing this review, and OMG, was it asked for by you guys.
+I am finally getting down to writing the review on PAC brushes, and OMG, was it asked for by you guys.

 If you love makeup, you would understand the importance of makeup brushes.
 It used to always make me sad that there were no good quality affordable brushes in Indian market at all.
 The ones available in health and glow or newU are simple brushes, but they do not cover the entire range or variety of brushes.
 When I started doing makeup, I went to MAC straight to buy brushes, but the prices had me shook.
 I mean, if I pay almost 2K for a single brush, it will take me eternity to build my vanity.